 The market price of our Common Stock has experienced significant volatility.
-From January 1, 2015 to March 25, 2016, the closing price of our stock has ranged from \$1.16 to \$1.71 per share.
+From January 1, 2016 to February 22, 2017, the closing price of our stock has ranged from \$1.16 to \$2.16 per share.
 There are several factors which could affect the price of our Common Stock, including announcements of technological innovations for new commercial products by us or our competitors, developments concerning propriety rights, new or revised governmental regulation or general conditions in the market for our products.
 Sales of a substantial number of shares by existing stockholders could also have an adverse effect on the market price of our Common Stock.

-Future sales of shares of our Common Stock in the public market could adversely affect the trading price of shares of the Common Stock and our ability to raise funds in new stock offerings
+Future sales of shares of our Common Stock in the public market could adversely affect the trading price of shares of our Common Stock and our ability to raise funds in new stock offerings

 Future sales of substantial amounts of shares of our Common Stock in the public market, or the perception that such sales are likely to occur, could affect prevailing trading prices of our Common Stock.
-As of March 25, 2016, we had 17,080,776 shares of Common Stock outstanding.
+As of February 22, 2017, we had 17,080,776 shares of Common Stock outstanding.

-As of March 25, 2016, there are outstanding options, which are fully vested, to purchase an aggregate of 1,709,250 shares of our Common Stock at an average exercise price of \$1.21 per share.
+As of February 22, 2017, there were outstanding options, which were fully vested, to purchase an aggregate of 1,699,000 shares of our Common Stock at an average exercise price of \$1.20 per share.
 If these options are exercised, and the holders of these options were to attempt to sell a substantial amount of their holdings at once, the market price of our Common Stock would likely decline.
 Moreover, the perceived risk of this potential dilution could cause stockholders to attempt to sell their shares and investors to "short" our stock, a practice in which an investor sells shares that he or she does not own at prevailing market prices, hoping to purchase shares later at a lower price to cover the sale.
 As each of these events would cause the number of shares of Common Stock being offered for sale to increase, our Common Stock's market price would likely further decline.
 All of these events could combine to make it very difficult for us to sell equity or equity-related securities in the future at a time and price that we deem appropriate.